-Cristiano Ronaldo Turned Down Offers To Join Manchester United & PSG To Join Juventus
+Cristiano Ronaldo Turned Down Offers To Join Manchester United And PSG To Sign With Juventus

 Cristiano Ronaldo sent waves through the world of soccer with his unexpected departure from Real Madrid over the summer, leaving the Spanish giants after nine years and three consecutive Champions League victories for a €100 million price tag.

-While there seemed to be very little competition with Juventus to sign one of the world’s best players, it has now been revealed that there was a quiet race for the star’s signature involving Manchester United, PSG, and AC Milan, before Ronaldo settled on taking his talents to Turin, according to reports from The Express.
+While there seemed to be very little competition with Juventus to sign one of the world’s best players, it has now been revealed that there was a quiet race for the star’s signature involving Manchester United, PSG, and AC Milan before Ronaldo settled on taking his talents to Turin, according to reports from The Express.

 In the years preceding Ronaldo’s move from Madrid, his former club of Manchester United always seemed the likeliest destination if he were to ever leave.
 Ronaldo established his career there and won the 2008 Champions League before moving to Real in 2009.
 Ronaldo is still a loved figure by United fans and with his former manager Jose Mourinho now calling the shots, most expected a reunion with the Red Devils at some point in his career.

-However, when it was time for United to put forward an offer, the free-spending English side didn’t put forward an offer that was far too low to tempt Real Madrid let one of the world’s most popular athletes go.
+However, when it was time for United to put forward an offer, the free-spending English side didn’t put forward an offer that was far too low to tempt Real Madrid to let one of the world’s most popular athletes go.

 AC Milan was allegedly the first team to put in a bid for the Portuguese star, reportedly offering the monstrous sum of €150 million in an effort to re-establish their reputation as one of the top teams in Italy. it was Milan’s lack of success in recent years alongside the dominance of Juventus’ seven consecutive Serie A titles that kept Ronaldo from donning the red and black stripes.